Ragebone/nr64_supermicro_x10sle-f/cpu_cooling_options.md

 Upgradekit for [Thermalright coolers](http://www.thermalright.de/en/cooler/) (*) to be able to fit on 2011 Narrow ILM:  http://www.thermalright.de/en/accessories/67/narrow-ilm-kit
 (*) Compatbility-exceptions are the "Heatpipe-Direct Models": Macho Direct, True Spirit 140 Direct, True Spirit Direct

+Conversion Bracket for [Supermicro SNK-P0050AP4](https://store.supermicro.com/4u-active-cpu-cooler-snk-p0050ap4.html) to 2011 Narrow ILM:  BKT-0050L-RN  - could be helpful to convert a Square-ILM 2011-CPU Cooler to Narrow-ILM.
+Brackets are available on the used market.